Lanecrest/Coin-Thief/README.md

 The design goal is to keep the game on the more basic side by only using default modules and only using the command line to display.
-It will only run on Windows however due to some of the default modules being used.
+It will only run on Windows however, due to some of the default modules being used.

 HIGH SCORE FILE: